c-mongan/Qualife/README.md

   <img src="health_app_fyp/assets/LOGO1.png" alt="Qualife Logo" width="200"/>
 </p>

-> **Note:** For proper image display on GitHub, ensure the CV_README.md is placed in the repository root, or update image paths accordingly.

 <p align="center">
   <strong>A cross-platform wellness companion that empowers users to track, analyze, and improve their quality of life through data-driven insights.</strong>